SESYNC-ci/sesync-ci.github.io/faq/_posts/2018-01-18-monthly-maintenance-window.md

 {{ page.title }}

 SESYNC schedules a monthly maintenance to patch, apply updates, and perform other potentially disruptive activities.
-The window is calculated each month by adding 9 days to Microsoft's [Patch Tuesday]:http://en.wikipedia.org/wiki/Patch_Tuesday.
+The window is calculated each month by adding 9 days to Microsoft's [Patch Tuesday](http://en.wikipedia.org/wiki/Patch_Tuesday).
 This allows us to marshal patches released that month from Microsoft, Red Hat, Ubuntu and our other vendors and have enough time to get our systems prepared to reboot for that month's window.

 The maintenance Window is usually a Thursday.
 A list of remaining maintenance windows for 2018 are listed below:

-*February 21st, 2019
+* February 21st, 2019
 * March 28th, 2019
 * April 18th, 2019
 * May 23rd, 2019